JaimeFine/JaimeFine/README.md

 ---

 ## 🌟 About Me
-I’m Jaime (that is obviously my pseudonym), currently a sophomore studying **Computer Science**, with a mind that naturally blend **technology, art, and strategy**.
+I’m Jaime (that is obviously my pseudonym), currently a sophomore studying **Computer Science**, with a mind that naturally flows between **technology, art, and strategy**.
-I’ve always believed in building a life where **creativity blend with cognition**, and where learning is not just a requirement but a lifestyle.
+I’ve always believed in building a life where **creativity based on cognition**, and where learning is not just for score and fame but a lifestyle.

 Some quick facts:
 - 💻 Interested in **embodied AI**, **embedded system**, **data analysis**, and **edge AI deployment**.